qoomon/maven-git-versioning-extension/README.md

 **ℹ Also available as [Gradle Plugin](https://github.com/qoomon/gradle-git-versioning-plugin)**

-This extension will virtually set project versions, based on current **Git branch** or **Git tag**.
+This extension can virtually set project version and properties, based on current **Git status**.

-ℹ **No POM files will be modified, versions are modified in memory only.**
+ℹ **No POM files will be modified, version and properties are modified in memory only.**
 * Get rid of...
     * editing `pom.xml`
-    * managing project versions with Git tags and within files
+    * managing project versions with within files and Git tags.
-    * Git merge conflicts
+    * Git merge conflicts.
-* Highly customizable version configuration, see example below.
+* Highly customizable configuration, see example below.
 ![Example](doc/MavenGitVersioningExtension.png)

 ## Install